xoxor4d/iw3xo-dev/README.md

 - `r_lodScaleRigid` :: adjust static model draw distances - (lower values increase draw distance)
 - `rtx_disable_world_culling` :: tweak culling - _(set to less (1) by default)_

 <br>
 <br>

 ## Advanced Settings:

 - A. Commandline Arguments:
+  - `-no_rtx` :: disable all rtx modules
+  - `-no_d3d9_check` :: active rtx modules even if no d3d9.dll was found (eg: if you are loading remix using asi loader)
   - `-no_default_sky` :: disable spawning of a default sky on each map
   - `-stock_effects` :: render effects using shaders
   - `-no_fog` :: disable fog